 As computer technology in the field of health occupations continues to become more popular, computers will be used in this course for several assignments.
 All students have access to computers and printers on the South Plains College campus.
 Students will be expected to utilize computers to access assignments and classroom resources.
 All registered students are supplied with a working email account from South Plains College.
-To take exams, the student must know their student identification number.
+To take exams, students must have their username and password.